local-advocate/Placeholder/README.md

-:warning: **This is just a clone of the original group project repository**: Original is kept private! :warning:
+:warning: **This is just a clone of the original, private group project repository**: Scroll at the end for collaborators! :warning:
 # Placeholder

 A responsive and internationalized eCommerce application where users can browse, buy, and sell products.